 Instruments can be installed on a fixed location, or used in a mobile configuration, e.g. mounting it on a vehicle for fenceline measurements or on an airplane for urban mapping/vertical profiling.

 Examples of monitoring sites are:

 -landfills and wastewater treatment plants measuring CH4 (or other VOC) fluxes

 -fracking/drilling and CO2 sequestration sites measuring methane and carbon dioxide fluxes

--cities measuring carbon dioxide/carbon monoxide concentrations
+-cities measuring concentrations of nitrogen oxides, carbon dioxide/carbon monoxide and other polutants

 -agricultural facilities measuring ammonia fluxes

 -factories (in- and outdoor) measuring Volatile Organic Compounds (VOC's), hydrogen fluoride, hydrogen sulfide or formaldehyde concentration